Biography

 Early Life & Art Education

-Born to an English mother and Pakistani father, Chughtai grew up in South London suburb Worcester Park.
-He showed artistic promise from a young age, and by the age of 15 was creating hand drawn posters in exchange for his squash club membership.
-He pursued formal training at Epsom School of Art and Design (foundation course), followed by illustration studies at Northbrook College, Sussex.
+Born to an English mother and Pakistani father, Nadeem Chughtai grew up in the south London suburb of Worcester Park.
+He showed artistic promise from a young age, and by 15 was creating hand drawn posters in exchange for his local squash club membership.
+Other commissions followed over the years from murals to portrait caracatures, before his formal training at Epsom School of Art and Design (foundation course), followed by illustration studies at Northbrook College.

 Scenic Art & Film Industry